 …Or in an awesome independent cinema

 Alternatively, if it’s winter or you’d rather see a new release in something a little less faceless than a Cineworld, there are some amazing little cinemas all over London.
 They’ve got leather sofas and an in-screen bar, although most of them are a little more expensive than your standard multiplex.
-Try the Electric Cinema on Portobello Road, Aubin Cinema in Shoreditch, Everyman cinemas (I like Screen on the Green, Upper Street), the Phoenix in Finsbury or the Ritzy Picturehouse in Brixton.
+Try the Electric Cinema on Portobello Road (or their new one in Shoreditch), Everyman cinemas (I like Screen on the Green, Upper Street), the Phoenix in Finsbury or the Ritzy Picturehouse in Brixton.
 If your budget is tight, try Genesis cinema.
 Tickets to its luxury Studio 5 screenings cost just £8.
 (A full list of Indy cinemas can be found here.)

 Play an urban wide game

 Fire Hazard Games organise urban wide games with cryptic clues and real life guards including the ever-popular City Dash.
 Tickets are cheaper the further you book in advance, and start from £10.
 Review here.
 GOOD FOR GROUPS.

 I only discovered this place recently, even though it’s just up the road from me.
 It’s a tiny, tiny theatre close to Caledonian Road station, and it’s especially good for Edinburgh Fringe previews.
 It draws the occasional big name – although you have to get in quick – but you can usually go and see some undiscovered talent for under a tenner.
 Listings online.

 By day a quirky cafe hosting all sorts of weird and wonderful workshops, by night a bar and dance club.
 Drink, Shop & Do really does have it all, from dance lessons and coffee tasting to screen printing and clay classes.
 They also host afternoon teas at weekends, comedy nights and musical bingo.
 Find out what’s on online.
 GOOD FOR GROUPS.